Lemon Law Questions? We Have Answers!

 So the Pennsylvania Lemon Law qualification is when a car is within its warranty period, 12,000 miles or 1 year of purchase.
 Well it just so happens that my car is indeed within this criteria so I’ll answer “Yes”

-lemon-law-repairsAgain the number of repair attempts vary as well as the number of days out of services.
-Some include calendar days, others are only business days.
+lemon-law-repairsAgain, the number of repair attempts and days out of service vary.
+Some include calendar days, others only business days.
 Some require 4 repair attempts, others only 1 if they are deemed to be injury-causing.
-My car has had 3 repair attempts for the same issue so I’ll answer “Yes”.
+My car has had 3 repair attempts for the same issue, so I’ll answer “Yes.”

-It looks like I qualify for the Lemon Law and should pursue my case.
-Due to the fact that it is free for me, I’m going to have Kimmel & Silverman take care of my case so will need to fill out this online form with all my details.
+It looks like I qualify for Lemon Law and should pursue my case.
+Since it is free for me, I’m going to have Kimmel & Silverman take care of my case, so I will need to fill out this online form with all my details.

 Yipee, I do qualify for the Lemon Law in my State